Aakar

 Shaping Population, Strengthening Communities, Sustaining the Future.

-Community-driven initiative promoting family planning and reproductive health to achieve population stabilization and sustainable development
+Community-driven initiative promoting family planning and reproductive health to achieve population stabilisation and sustainable development

 Our Footprint